 Trilogue Table editor started as an internal feasibility study at the European Parliament and a part of Better Law-making initiative, with a common inter-institutional goal of improving the way the EU legislates.
 The initiative calls for a new agreement among the EU institutions to make cooperation smoother.

-,exchanging for
+In January and February 2016, the Secretaries-General of the GSC and the EP expressed, by exchanging letters, their support for more inter-institutional cooperation in the field of the management of Trilogue Tables, an essential tool that is used during Trilogue negotiations to reach a deal between the co-legislators.

 The joint Trilogue Table content exchange study was carried out by the European Parliament and Council’s teams in summer 2016.
 It has confirmed validity of the structured editing approach and an early Trilogue Table editor design.

-During the analysis, conducted following the User Test methodology, it became apparent that there is an overwhelming user support to build a fit-for-purpose tool for the work on the Trilogue Tables which overcomes the major weaknesses of the current file-based exchanges of MS Word files where users are personally responsible for maintenance of every aspect of the table.
+During the analysis conducted, following the User Test methodology, it became apparent that there is an overwhelming user support to build a fit-for-purpose tool for the work on the Trilogue Tables, which overcomes the major weaknesses of the current file-based exchanges of MS Word files where, users are personally responsible for maintenance of every aspect of the table.

-Users warmly welcomed the proposed Trilogue Table Editor design. is necessaryusers’ represents a major from the current working patterns.
-To ensure continuous user acceptance and the success of initiative, need to carefully manage the change and adopt a sound communication strategy at all levels: project team, steering committee and business sponsor.
+Users warmly welcomed the proposed Trilogue Table Editor design.
+Nevertheless, further functional analysis is necessary to fully map remaining users’ needs.

+With this being said, all the above represents a major shift from the current working patterns.
+To ensure continuous user acceptance and the success of this initiative, there is a need to carefully manage the change and adopt a sound communication strategy at all levels: project team, steering committee and business sponsor.

 The ongoing good collaboration between EP and Council teams must be carried over to a structured governance that would continue with the involvement of all the internal stakeholders when the project is started.

-recommend to follow up on this initial study and to embrace the new structured editing technology to build a new generation of editors for legislative content.
-This approach is visible in other EU co-legislators IT initiatives - such as S, the It is advised to take advantage of the mutual experiences to develop a coherent inter-institutional editing platform.
+It is recommend to follow-up on this initial study and to embrace the new structured editing technology to build a new generation of editors for legislative content.
+This approach is visible in other EU co-legislators IT initiatives - such as LEOS, the structural legislative text editor currently being developed by DG DIGIT of the European Commission.
+It is advised to take advantage of the mutual experiences to develop a coherent inter-institutional editing platform.

 The EU co-legislators should continue their collaboration, refining and validating the feature set with the strong involvement of users, and promoting the Better Law-making objectives throughout the design and implementation process.